 Get assessed for NHS Continuing Healthcare funding

-At Care To Be Different we have heard from hundreds of families over the years whose relatives have been misled into paying for care – simply because their relatives had some savings and/or a house.
+At Care To Be Different we have heard from hundreds of families over the years whose relatives have been misled into paying for care – simply because they had some savings and/or a home.

 As we’ve seen, this is not what should be considered first.
 It’s a person’s care needs that should always be considered first – through an assessment for NHS Continuing Healthcare.
 Read about the stages of the Continuing Healthcare assessment process here.

-Indeed, under the Care Act 2014 it is a specific requirement for any local authority means testing assessor to confirm that NHS Continuing Healthcare funding has been properly considered at the outset.
-It is likely, though, that many families will not be told about this.
+Indeed, under the Care Act 2014 it is a specific requirement for any local authority means-testing assessor to confirm that NHS Continuing Healthcare funding has been properly considered at the outset.
+However, it is likely that many families will not be told about this.

-Remember also that you don’t have to be in a nursing home to receive NHS Continuing Healthcare funding; you can be in an ordinary residential care home or even in your own home.
+Remember also that you don’t have to be in a nursing home to receive NHS Continuing Healthcare funding; you can be in an ordinary residential care home, hospice, other care facility or even in your own home.
 Also read: Who Is Entitled To CHC?

 If you have a relative needing full time care – or about to need it – read more here about care fees and who should pay.
-And if you know someone in this situation, please share this vital information about paying for care.
+And, if you know someone in this situation, please share this vital information about paying for care.
 For more information how you can help read our blog: Why is CHC always overlooked?
 Help spread the word…